Unified Representation Learning for Efficient Medical Image Analysis

-Given that U-Rep holds the promise for learning $N$ related tasks, a question that arises is: what makes a specific unified backbone better?
+Given that the proposed approach holds the promise for simultaneously reducing computation/resources and enhancing the generalization of $N$ target tasks, a question that arises is: what learning technique should be used to construct the shared UMS-Rep?
 The answer depends on the input space and the tasks at hand.
-For example, given a dataset with different label spaces for different tasks, U-Rep can be optimized using the task with the largest number of labeled data (supervised learning).
-Instead of using the labels of a specific task to learn and optimize U-Rep, an autoencoder can be optimized for a given source modality ($S$) and used as a shared backbone for jointly learning multiple target tasks (unsupervised learning).
-In addition to supervised and unsupervised learning, other learning techniques, such as reinforcement, can be used to construct U-Rep.
+For example, given a dataset with different label spaces for different tasks, UMS-Rep can be constructed using the task with the largest number of labeled data (supervised learning).
+Instead of using the labels of a specific task to construct the shared UMS-Rep, an autoencoder can be optimized for a given source modality ($S$) and used as a shared representation for simultaneously learning multiple target tasks (unsupervised learning).

-The architecture of U-Rep can either be a customized or a state-of-the-art convolutional neural network (e.g., VGG).
-This shared backbone can be optimized using optimization techniques, such as grid, genetic, and probabilistic optimization.
-As depicted in Figure 1, the optimized U-Rep can be used as a unified representation to jointly learn $N$ related tasks.
-In addition, several pre-processing operations, such as image enhancement, can be learned while constructing and optimizing U-Rep. Using the proposed method (U-Rep) for learning pre-processing operations and simultaneously solving related tasks prevents unnecessary repetitions, reduces computation, and enhances generalizability, especially for tasks with limited amounts of labeled data.

-Algorithm 1 and Algorithm 2 provide the steps for constructing and optimizing U-Rep and task-specific heads, respectively.
-Note that task-specific layers, which provide the task-specific outputs, need to be added prior to training the target tasks.
+In this paper, we experimented with both unsupervised and supervised learning techniques to construct the shared UMS-Rep. Note that other techniques (e.g., semi-supervised, residual learning) can be easily adopted to construct UMS-Rep. In both cases, we used shallow customized architectures for UMS-Rep; however, the state-of-the-arts architectures (e.g., VGG and UNet) can be used instead.
+While constructing UMS-Rep, a pre-processing task (i.e., noise reduction) is also learned.
+Using the proposed approach for simultaneously learning pre-processing tasks and solving visual tasks can prevent unnecessary repetitions, reduce computations, and enhance generalizability.